m4tveevm/TimeTableBot569/README.md

 > notifications for specific classes.
 Whenever a distinctive message is posted in the selected class, the notification
 > system sends a message to the user, providing real-time updates on the latest updates which can help users stay
 > informed and aware of any critical activities or updates in the selected class.

+## v 1.2.1

+> added a system that loads the exam calendar and a system to check the user for administrator rights before using the
+> function for administration.